sjanhunen/dokimazo/papers/one-question.rst

 Heart & Soul
 ------------

-As we look at this commandment, we will see that the key words for loving God are actually heart and soul.
-And if we distill that down to its core, it really is all about the heart.

-To see this, we need to go back to the passage in the Old Testament that Christ was quoting in Mark, Deuteronomy 6:5
+As we look more closely at the commandment, we will see that heart and soul are actually key words to understanding.
+And they are, in fact, closely related.
+To see this, we need to go back to the passage in Deuteronomy that Christ was quoting in Mark:

    [Deu 6:4-6 NKJV] 4 "Hear, O Israel: The LORD our God, the LORD [is] one!
 5 "You shall love the LORD your God with all your heart, with all your soul, and with all your strength.
 6 "And these words which I command you today shall be in your heart.

-What's missing in this passage that is found in Mark? *Heart* and *soul* and *strength* (or might) are all present.
+The first question to ask is: which word is missing here that was present in Mark? *Heart* and *soul* and *strength* (or might) are all present.
 But the word *mind* is absent.
-Why is that significant?
+Now why is this significant?

-See might or strength really as an amplifier, not so much as a distinct thing to talk about.
-It is how you love God with heart & soul.

-The phrase "heart and soul" is used numerous times throughout Deut.
-It really suggests that those two words really were used to describe the complete person.

-Look at word counts for 'heart':
-- Psalms is the winner with 133!
-- Deut is one of the top books in the OT with 49!
-- Does Jesus use this word more than mind, body, soul?

-Looking over Christ's own words, it's clear that the focus of His ministry is on the heart and soul.
-We need only to look right within the book of Mark to see a clear pattern.
-Jesus uses each of the words in his teaching the following number of times:
+We must keep in mind that Deuteronomy was written long before Mark, and it was written from a Hebrew perspective.
+The people that Jesus was addressing in Mark had the influence of Greek philosophers like Plato for several hundred years.
+To Plato, the mind was a big deal.
+In fact, he believed that one could arrive at ultimate or absolute truth through use of the mind or the intellect.
+The mind was so elevated that is was a god.
+The mind was viewed as the immortal part of the soul.

+But all of this is contrary to a true Scriptural understanding of the mind.
+Scripture teaches that the heart is a deeper part of the person that actually steers the rational mind.
+In Romans chapter 1, Paul describes the sad path of nations that resisted the truth of God and went after idols.
+First, it starts with them failing to glorify God as God (Rom 1:21).
+That sounds a lot like the greatest commandment.
+This resulted in their foolish heart being darkened.
+Finally, God gave them over to a reprobate mind (Rom 1:28).
+Not glorifying God led to a darkened heart which led to a reprobate mind.
+The heart actually steered the mind off course.

+I believe that Christ was acknowledging the importance of the mind as part of a complete person, but I don't believe it was a major focus of his teaching.
+You can see this quite easily by looking at how many times he actually uses the word.
+If we were to look at the words Christ spoke in the book of Mark, this is what we would find.

 - Heart: 8x
 - Soul: 8x
 - Mind: 1x (only in the quotation from Deut)

-- Strength: 1x (only in the quotation from Deut)
+So I think it's fair to say Christ focused on the heart and soul in His teaching because he speaks about them  8 times more frequently than the mind in the book of Mark.

+Looking at the book of Deuteronomy, it's filled with references to the heart.
+In fact, out of all the books in the Old Testament, it's one of the top books about the heart with 49 references to 'heart'.
+But the book of Psalms does beat it out with 133 reference.
+Out of those 49 references to heart in Deuteronomy, ten of them are actually the phrase "heart and soul."
+This is very fitting seeing that there are ten commandments, and they can be summed up by loving God with all of your heart and your soul.

+See might or strength really as an amplifier, not so much as a distinct thing to talk about.
+It is how you love God with heart & soul.

 The Soul
 --------